-Walter S. Newman, MD - Board Position #02
+Dr. Karina Vega-Villa, PhD - Board Position #02

-Sunny Hemphill - Board Position #03
+Sunny Hemphill - President, Board Position #03

 Sunny Hemphill is a retired journalist and freelance book editor.
 During her career, Sunny worked as a newspaper reporter in Arkansas, Texas, and Arizona.
 She wrote about school districts, boards, and education issues during her career.
 Before moving to Wenatchee, Sunny directed Communications for the Arizona School Boards Association.
 After moving to Wenatchee, Sunny freelanced, writing on contract for a variety of agriculture associations, commission, and publication.
 Since retiring, she writes fiction and creates textile art.

 Sunny has been an active volunteer in the communities where she has lived, including in public schools.
 Once her children reached school age, Sunny volunteered in their classrooms and helped the school nurse at their elementary school.
 She has seen the profound effects of poverty on children and believes public education must address the achievement gap between children in poverty and their more affluent peers.